-One of the most important things you can do for your mental health as a business owner is set your hours and stick to them.
-You might feel the urge to work a 60-hour work week but working that much doesn’t benefit your brain.
+One of the most important things you can do for your mental health as a business owner is to set your hours and stick to them.
+You might feel the urge to work a 60-hour work week, but working that much doesn’t benefit your brain.
 The less time you leave for self-care, the faster your business suffers and risks going under.

 Instead, set your work hours to a reasonable 40, and be flexible with the hours you spend working on things at home.
 You’ve got a life outside of your business – your spouse, your kids, and all the things you enjoy as a family – so making time for the things you love in addition to your business will help keep you focused and productive during the office hours you have set.

 When you own a business, it’s easy to become overwhelmed and let your stress take over.
 That’s why relaxation techniques are so essential, especially for your mental and physical health.
 One of the most popular relaxation techniques is practicing 4-7-8 breathing, which can help you clear your mind when faced with a difficult task.
 Other relaxation techniques you might find helpful include:

 - Listening to music

 A Flexible Working Environment

 Just because you own a business doesn’t mean you have to be in the office all day.
 You’ve hired a team for a reason, and you trust them to get their jobs done so you can focus on the bigger picture of your company.
 That’s why business owners are encouraged to have a flexible working environment.
 Developing a mixture of working environments can help you stay focused on the long list of to-dos for your business in a new and creative place outside the office.
 If this concept is new to you, try coordinating your schedule to work in the office on Mondays and Fridays, from your favorite coffee shop on Tuesdays and Thursdays, and then from home in the middle of the week.
 This flexibility might just be what you need to keep your psychological health in balance.